Charged with a Crime? Call for a Free Initial Consult.

 Can you fight a protective order?
 Yes.
 At Randall & Stump, Criminal Defense Attorneys, we understand how important protective orders are for victims of domestic violence and other crimes.
 We know they are an important legal resource for many men and women.
 However, we have also seen protective orders abused.
 Men and women seek protective orders in order to tarnish the other person’s reputation, to seek revenge, and to obtain leverage during a domestic relations matter.
 When you are facing false allegations in a protective order, you can and should fight back because once you are labeled as an abuser, it is a label that is difficult to overcome in the eyes of your friends, family, and employers.

+Protective orders can have a dramatic impact on your life.
+Your ability to travel and communicate can be impeded.
+You could also face criminal penalties if you violate a protective order.
 At our firm, we understand fighting a false protective order is stressful.
 We know it can feel impossible to do on your own.
 That is why we are here to help.
 We want to protect your reputation and stop these accusations from harming you any further.
 We will work with you to put up an aggressive defense in court and to clear your name of wrongdoing.

 To discuss how a violent crimes attorney can help, contact Randall & Stump, Criminal Defense Attorneys today to schedule a free, confidential consultation.
 You can call us at (980) 237-4579, or submit your information through our online form.

-Protective Orders in North Carolina
+Types of Protective Orders in North Carolina

 North Carolina technically does not have something called a “restraining order.”
 That is simply the more common term for protective and no-contact orders.
 There are three types of these orders:

-• North Carolina Domestic Violence Protective Orders (DVPO) / 50B Orders – These are civil orders a person can seek against you when you are accused of harming or attempting to harm them, and you two have a personal relationship, which is defined by N.C.G.S § 50B.
-This may include spouses or a boyfriend and girlfriend.
+A 50B Order in North Carolina is a civil order a person can seek against you when you are accused of harming or attempting to harm them, and you two have a personal relationship, which is defined by N.C.G.S § 50B.
+This may include spouses or a boyfriend and girlfriend and is common in domestic violence cases.

-• Civil No-Contact Orders / 50C Orders – A person can seek this type of protective order if they accuse you of non-consensual sexual conduct or stalking, and you two do not have a familial or intimate relationship.
+A person can seek this type of protective order if they accuse you of non-consensual sexual conduct or stalking, and you two do not have a familial or intimate relationship.
 This may be a situation that include neighbors fighting.

-• Civil No-Contact Orders for Victims of Registered Sex Offenders / 50D Orders – If you have been convicted of a registerable sex offense, your victim can seek a civil no-contact order against you.
+If you have been convicted of a registerable sex offense, your victim can seek a civil no-contact order against you.

 For a 50D order, you have to already have been found guilty of the offense, which entitles the other person to request a protective order against you.
 However, with 50B and 50C orders, you may not have been convicted or even charged with a crime.
 Petitions for these orders are often allegations that have not been found true in court.
 Because of this, a judge will carefully consider whether to grant a long-term protective or no-contact order against you.
 The order would last for 12 months and can be renewed before it expires by the petitioner.
-When you learn that someone is seeking a restraining order against you, you should contact an experienced defense attorney to discuss how to fight a restraining order.
+When you learn that someone is seeking a restraining order against you, you should contact an experienced protective order attorney to discuss how to fight a restraining order.

 Someone Filed a Protective Order Against Me, What Are My Rights?

 When you receive a copy of the paperwork, it may include a copy of a temporary order against you, which is called an “ex-parte order” and is generally a 10-day emergency order issued by the judge, before the formal hearing is set on the one year protective order.
 Petitioners asking for protective orders can often obtain emergency orders without you being present.
 If you receive notice of a temporary DVPO or no-contact order, you must follow its instructions.
-Violating the order will result in criminal charges and will paint you in a bad light as you head into court proceedings to fight the one-year protective order.
+Violating the restraining order will result in criminal charges and will paint you in a bad light as you head into court proceedings to fight the one-year protective order.

 There are no grounds to fight the emergency, 10-day ex-parte protective order, which may be issued by the judge.
 However, you have every right to fight the petition for a long-term DVPO or no-contact order, which may last one year and can be renewed.
 By hiring a lawyer with experience in fighting false restraining order accusations, you have a greater chance of showing the petitioner does not have grounds to obtain the protective order, which would result in their application for the protective order to be denied by the judge.